-This year we are excited to unveil our very first Parent Handbook!
-It includes important information on our emergency notification system, new ticketing system (Brown Paper Tickets), as well as answers to many frequently asked questions!
+Welcome to the Drama Studio Parent Handbook!
+Here you will find important information on our policies, ticketing system (Brown Paper Tickets), as well as answers to many frequently asked questions!

 Frequently Asked Questions